elkana-m/Kotlin-VideoPlayer-App/README.md

 Vplay
 ------

-This is just a simple video play I created using Kotlin
+This is just a simple video play for Android devices.
+I created using Kotlin PL so far.